Andrew Lewin: Political career

 Lewin joined the Liberal Democrats in 2003, while still at secondary school.
 He was selected as the Liberal Democrat parliamentary candidate for Hertford and Stortford in October 2009.
 In the 2010 general election, 23-year-old Lewin, the youngest Lib Dem candidate in England, lost to Mark Prisk of the Conservative Party by a margin of 15,437 votes.
-In November 2010, Lewin defected to the Labour Party, citing his dissatisfaction with the decisions of Liberal Democrat leader Nick Clegg and the coalition government, specifically the trebling of university tuition fees, as his reason.
+In November 2010, Lewin joined the Labour Party, citing his dissatisfaction with the decisions of Liberal Democrat leader Nick Clegg and the coalition government, specifically the trebling of university tuition fees, as his reason.

 In response to the 2016 Brexit referendum, Lewin founded the pro-European group Remain Labour in 2017 and ran the group until its dissolution in 2021.
 He endorsed Jess Phillips in the 2020 Labour leadership election.
 Lewin was selected as the Labour Party parliamentary candidate for Welwyn Hatfield by members of the constituency Labour Party in March 2023.
 He won the constituency in the 2024 general election, defeating the incumbent Conservative Grant Shapps by a margin of 3,799 votes.
 Lewin was sworn in by solemn affirmation, rather than an oath, on 10 July.

 In November 2024, Lewin was elected Chair of the all-party parliamentary group on Cricket.
 The following month, he was elected Chair of the UK Trade and Business Commission and the all-party parliamentary group on New Towns.
 In April 2025, Lewin was elected to the Housing, Communities and Local Government Committee.
 In September 2025, he announced his support for Bridget Phillipson in the Labour Party deputy leadership election.
+During the leadership crisis in May 2026, Lewin called for his colleagues to back prime minister Keir Starmer and "get on with the job", calling a potential leadership challenge "a trap" in the context of the Iran war.
+Lewin later signed a letter calling for unity around Starmer within the Labour Party.
+Following Starmer's resignation, Lewin nominated Andy Burnham to succeed Starmer in the leadership election.